Yes, you qualify for a consumer proposal if you meet the following criteria:

 As an example, John owes $50,000 to a number of creditors.
 His creditors are likely to accept an offer of $275 per month for 60 months.
 This represents $16,500 or 33% of what John owes.

 When considering a consumer proposal, it’s really important to make sure that you’ll be able to afford the required payments.
-When the required proposal payments are unaffordable, our Licensed Trustees in Bankruptcy consider the option of filing for bankruptcy.
+When the required proposal payments are unaffordable, our Licensed Insolvency Trustees consider the option of filing for bankruptcy.

 Click the links to learn more about either consumer proposals or bankruptcy, or feel free to contact us so that we can understand your specific situation and explain your options to you.